Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     Update-Package -Reinstall
     ```

+> NOTE:  The starter-project may be using an older Face API.
+In this case, you will need to run the following as the NuGet Package may be unpublished:

+    ```powershell
+    Install-Package Microsoft.ProjectOxford.Face -Version 1.4.0
+    Install-Package Newtonsoft.Json -Version 10.0.1
+    Install-Package Microsoft.ProjectOxford.Common -Version 1.0.324.0
+    Update-Package Microsoft.ProjectOxford.Common -reinstall
+    ```

 2. This will force the packages to get downloaded again.
 If propmpted, click **Yes** to update the app.config file.

 3. Now, in Solution Explorer, right-click the **Simulator** project, and select **Build**.